 Dry weather P&T Monitoring is typically conducted in July.
-EOA will subcontract with KEI to conduct the sampling and KEI will contract with the analytical laboratories (Pacific EcoRisk, Caltest)
+EOA will subcontract with Integral to conduct the sampling and Integral will contract with the analytical laboratories (Pacific EcoRisk, Caltest).

 In accordance with Provision C.8.b, all P&T Monitoring data will be SWAMP comparable and data quality will be consistent with the SWAMP QAPrP and the BASMAA QAPP.
 Data collection and analytical methods will follow the SWAMP and BASMAA SOPs.
 Validation of P&T Monitoring data will be conducted according to the BASMAA QAPP which specifies quantitative and qualitative DQOs for accuracy, precision, and completeness.
 Data not meeting the defined DQOs will be corrected if possible and flagged as necessary.
 The data validation process takes several months to complete and typically occurs between August and December as field data sheets are entered, laboratory reports are received, and the online SWAMP and CEDEN data checkers are accessed.
-The resulting validated spreadsheets tabulating all P&T Monitoring data will be submitted annually with the UCMRs.
+The resulting validated spreadsheets tabulating all P&T Monitoring data will be submitted annually with the UCMRs or IMRs.

-SUBTASK SMC617.07: PROVISION C.8 REPORTING
+SUBTASK SMC717.07: PROVISION C.8 REPORTING

 Provision C.8.h requires annual and comprehensive reporting of data collected pursuant to Provision C.8, in SWAMP-comparable format as appropriate for submittal to the Water Board, and submittal of applicable data to CEDEN.
-During the contract period, EOA will develop all required reporting materials for review and comment by C/CAG member agencies prior to Water Board submittal.
+In FY 2025-26, EOA will develop all required reporting materials for review and comment by C/CAG member agencies prior to Water Board submittal.
 Each monitoring deliverable is described below.

-Electronic Monitoring Data Reports will be submitted annually (March 31) to the Regional Data Center (i.e., Moss Landing) for upload to CEDEN.
-The Electronic Monitoring Data reports will include all data for the preceding water year that CEDEN can accept, which is limited to receiving water data.
-Examples of data exempt from this requirement include upland urban sediments, MS4 outfall data, and data collected at LID facilities.
+Electronic Monitoring Data Reports are submitted annually (March 31) to the Regional Data Center (i.e., Moss Landing) for upload to CEDEN.
+The Electronic Monitoring Data reports will include all data for the preceding water year that CEDEN can accept, which is generally limited to receiving water data.

-Urban Creeks Monitoring Reports (UCMRs) will be submitted annually (March 31) to the Water Board.
+Urban Creeks Monitoring Reports (UCMRs) are submitted annually (March 31) to the Water Board.
 Each annual UCMR will summarize results and provide interpretations of data collected pursuant to LID Monitoring (C.8.d), Trash Monitoring (C.8.e), POC Monitoring (C.8.f), and P&T Monitoring (C.8.g) during the foregoing water year.
 The bullets below describe the required UCMR reporting element for each of these provisions.